 - New York

-Remember that if your senior has Medicaid or Medicare, it’s possible for this insurance to kick in on some or even all the costs of nursing home living.
+Remember that if your senior is enrolled in any of the Medicaid programs in your state or Medicare, it’s possible for this insurance to kick in on some or even all the costs of nursing home living.

 You can find your state’s Medicaid Program contact information here.